tomgco/dis.io/notes/Problems.md

 each manager knows of every distributor, and what it is doing.

-do not be aggressive with serviceVersion 0.6 would be better than 0.6.8 to ensure compatability
+do not be aggressive with serviceVersion 0.6 would be better than 0.6.8 to ensure compatibility

 ignore crossing sub domains, as this can be fixed with a network setup.
 WLAN